 Magazine features editor

-Most opportunities are in large publishing companies that produce a range of titles.
-These include weekly and monthly consumer or lifestyle titles, which are commonly referred to as 'glossy' magazines, as well as a variety of trade publications.
+Many opportunities are in large publishing companies that produce a range of titles.
+These include weekly and monthly consumer or lifestyle titles, as well as a variety of trade publications.
+Features editors are also employed by specialist publishers, online media platforms and in-house magazines.

 Responsibilities

-- negotiating payments with freelance writers
+- negotiate contracts and fees with freelance writers

 Salary